nmathewson/walking-onions-wip/specs/08-tracking-relay-honesty.md

 might choose any of several possible SNIPs in response to a client's routing index value.

-Here we discuss several ways to mitigate this kind attack.
+Here we discuss several ways to mitigate this kind of attack.

 <!-- Section 8.1 --> <a id='S8.1'></a>